How Australia’s biggest youth publisher, Pedestrian.tv replatformed their website for rapid growth

 A Critical Milestone in Pedestrian’s Growth

-With desktop traffic stable, but over mobile facing 100% growth year on year, the new website had to be mobile-first and responsive.
-The website needed to scale for the traffic the publishing company was starting to see.
-And it needed modern AdTech to meet the needs of its advertisers.
+With desktop traffic stable, but mobile facing 100% growth year on year, Pedestrian needed a publishing platform that was built for the future.
+The website had to be mobile-first, responsive and able to scale for the high traffic that the publishing company was starting to see.

-The Code Company fully customised Pedestrian's WordPress setup to align with its unique editorial structure and workflows, differentiating a variety of different content types and production calendars all within one system.
-We also created a sophisticated API that personalises content based upon a complex set of behavioural data.
+The Code Company created a sophisticated API that personalises content based upon a complex set of behavioural data.

 Large-scale real time data migration of legacy content